 What People are Fighting About

-How can we stop the ongoing erosion of protective laws by obscure, administrative decisionmaking?
+What's at Stake How can we stop the ongoing erosion of protective laws by obscure, administrative decisionmaking?

 The path from identification of a pressing harm, to enactment of measures to address it, to actual implementation of such enactments, to alleviation of the threatened harm, is fraught with uncertainty.
 Every step in this implementation process is contested terrain, where the same interests that battled in the legislature will seek victory yet again.
 All laws are vulnerable to underkill dynamics, but the Bush Administration’s regulatory activities between 2001 and 2004 reveal a remarkably adept use of this menu of tools to ensure that regulatory underkill occurs.
 Program after program has been weakened, shelved, derailed, underfunded or unenforced, yet often without recourse to frontal attacks on this nation’s environmental laws.
 The far less visible utilization of these many mechanisms allows executive agencies to undercut important regulatory programs, but without highlighting and paying the political costs for their deregulatory efforts.